UAE 'actively monitoring' coloured food items after US bans red dye used in candies, cakes

 The US regulators granted food companies a two-year deadline and pharmaceutical companies a three-year deadline to reformulate their products in compliance with the decision.

-While the FDA determination focused on carcinogenicity, other research has also found potential neurobehavioral effects of synthetic food dyes on children, notably Attention-Deficit/Hyperactivity Disorder (ADHD).
+While the FDA determination focused on carcinogenicity, other research has also found potential neurobehavioural effects of synthetic food dyes on children, notably attention-deficit/hyperactivity disorder (ADHD).

 Animal studies indicated that synthetic food dyes caused changes in neurotransmitter systems in the brain and produced microscopic changes in brain structure, affecting activity, memory and learning.